hyperstack-org/hyperstack/docs/installation/installation.md

 be run on both the Rails server and on the client.
 All other directories (regardless of the name) will only be visible on the client and during prerendering.

-These directories will be created as needed by the installers and generators, or you can create them yourself as needed.
+These directories will be created as required by the installers and generators, or you can create them yourself as needed.

 ## Adding a Single Component to Your Application